Spaceflakes/WRO-FE-25/README.md

 ### Strategy

-1) We are using a mix of LiDAR, Camera, and ToF (Time-of-Flight) sensors which enables obstacle avoidance.
+1) We are using a mix of LiDAR and the Pi Camera sensors which enables obstacle avoidance.

 - LiDAR offers highly accurate 3D mapping, critical for safe navigation and obstacle detection.

-- Cameras provide detailed 2D imagery, that complements the 3D data from LiDAR and ToF.
+- Cameras provide detailed 2D imagery, that complements the 3D data from LiDAR.

 2) We are using ROS 2 as our main programming framework because it provides a modular and real-time system that connects all our sensors efficiently.
 This setup ensures smooth communication and coordination between the hardware and software, allowing our system to respond quickly and reliably.
 Additionally, ROS 2 makes it easy to expand and add new features as the project grows.
 Overall, ROS 2 gives us a flexible and robust platform suited for developing our project.